Forcing Powershell scripts to use AWS MFA

 }

-So if you have your Powershell set up to run with multiple credentials, it’s easy to switch between them, you have to get a temporary token by calling Get-STSSessionToken
+If you have your PowerShell set up to run with multiple credentials, it’s easy to switch between them, you have to get a temporary token by calling Get-STSSessionToken

 Get-AWSCredential -ListProfileDetail